nomike/nomikes_python_challenges/chapters/3/3.2/index.md

         break
 ```

-The condition moved down to the `if` and it does no longer need to be negated. `number` doesn't have to be initialized with this arbitrarily chosen `-1` value.
+The condition moved down to the `if` and it does no longer need to be negated. `number` doesn't have to be initialized with the arbitrarily chosen `-1` value.

 ## Continue